variantstudios/compasshighschool.org/pages/resources/index.md

 Nagaoka, Jenny, et.al.
 (June 2015).
 Foundations for Young Adult Success: A Developmental Framework.
 University of Chicago Consortium on Chicago School Research.

 Pink, Daniel (2009).
 Drive: The Surprising Truth About What Motivates Us.
-Newy York: Penguin Group
+New York: Penguin Group

 Pink, Daniel (2005).
 A Whole New Mind: Why Right-Brainers will Rule the Future.
 New York: Penguin Group.